apivideo/api.video-android-upstream/README.md

 # Tips

+* If a part of the video is not uploaded, you can resume the upload by creating a new `MultiFileUploader` with `MultiFileUploader.loadExistingSession`.
-You can check device supported configurations by using the helper: `Helper`
+* You can check device supported configurations by using the helper: `Helper`

 # Documentation